canonical/lxd/doc/rest-api.md

-        "environment": {},              # Optional extra environment variables to set "wait-for-websocket": false,    # Whether to wait for a connection before starting the process "interactive": true,            # Whether to allocate a pts device instead of PIPEs "width": 80,                    # initial width of the terminal (optional) "height": 25,                   # initial height of the terminal (optional) }
+        "environment": {},              # Optional extra environment variables to set "wait-for-websocket": false,    # Whether to wait for a connection before starting the process "interactive": true,            # Whether to allocate a pts device instead of PIPEs "width": 80,                    # Initial width of the terminal (optional) "height": 25,                   # Initial height of the terminal (optional) }

 `wait-for-websocket` indicates whether the operation should block and wait for